 It is important to maintain strong links with the States and really work on building the consensus.

 It’s important for the inquiry and also the bureaucrats to help the politicians develop a narrative.
 The competition narrative is boring to the average punter.
 When you talk about productivity and competition policy people think of job losses.
 So you don’t have a very good or constructive public debate.
-You need to develop a narrative - what is the compelling case for change?
+You need to develop a narrative -

-Forum website - Crawford School
+Forum website -

 Fred Hilmer's slides